IngridMorstrad/IngridMorstrad.github.io/content/posts/reviews/2024-02-13-cluster-headaches.md

 ### The Oxygen/Vasculature Theory
 High-flow oxygen is the gold standard abortive.
 Why it works:
 - Cluster headaches involve vasodilation of blood vessels around the trigeminal nerve
-- Oxygen causes vasoconstriction, counteracting this (fact-check: the exact mechanism is still unclear; vasoconstriction is one hypothesis, but some research suggests oxygen may work via CGRP inhibition, trigeminal nerve modulation, or other pathways—the mechanism is not definitively established)
+- **Vasoconstriction:** Oxygen causes vasoconstriction, counteracting CGRP-driven vasodilation (the exact mechanism is still unclear; vasoconstriction is one hypothesis, but research suggests oxygen may also work via CGRP inhibition or trigeminal nerve modulation)
-- It may also reduce CGRP release
+- **CGRP inhibition:** May reduce CGRP release from trigeminal terminals
 - The "trigeminal vascular complex" (blood vessels in/around the trigeminal ganglia) is a key site

+**NOTE:** Claims that oxygen reduces nitric oxide (NO) production are speculative and lack strong evidence.
+The vasoconstriction mechanism is more established.

 This explains why **caffeine** (a vasoconstrictor) works as an abortive, and why **exercise/running** might help—it changes blood flow patterns and oxygenation rapidly.

 ### The Serotonin/Tryptamine Connection

+**How Triptans Work:**
+Triptans (sumatriptan, etc.) are **5-HT1B/1D receptor agonists**.
+These receptors are located on trigeminal nerve terminals (both peripheral and central).
+When activated:
+- **Presynaptic inhibition:** Activates Gi/Go proteins → decreases cAMP → closes calcium channels → reduces neurotransmitter release (including CGRP)
+- **Vasoconstriction:** 5-HT1B receptors on vascular smooth muscle cause vasoconstriction, counteracting CGRP-driven vasodilation
+- **Evidence:** Well-established.
+Triptans reduce CGRP levels in jugular vein blood during migraine/cluster attacks

+**Psychedelics:**
-Triptans (sumatriptan, etc.) are serotonin receptor agonists.
-Psychedelics (psilocybin, LSD, DMT) also act on serotonin receptors:
+Psychedelics (psilocybin, LSD, DMT) act on **different** serotonin receptor subtypes:
-- Both bind to 5-HT receptors, particularly 5-HT2A (fact-check: triptans primarily bind to 5-HT1B and 5-HT1D receptors, NOT 5-HT2A; psychedelics like psilocybin/LSD primarily bind to 5-HT2A.
-They work on different serotonin receptor subtypes)
+- **Psychedelics:** Primarily bind to 5-HT2A receptors (not 5-HT1B/1D)
+- **Triptans:** Primarily bind to 5-HT1B and 5-HT1D receptors (not 5-HT2A)
-- DMT is structurally similar to sumatriptan
+- DMT is structurally similar to sumatriptan but acts on different receptor subtypes
-- Psychedelics may "reset" dysfunctional neural circuits
+- Psychedelics may "reset" dysfunctional neural circuits through neuroplasticity
-- They may also promote neuroplasticity, allowing the brain to break the cluster cycle
+- They may promote new neural connections, allowing the brain to break the cluster cycle

 This may explain why a single psychedelic dose can end an entire cluster cycle (not just abort one attack)—it's potentially rewiring the hypothalamic/trigeminal dysfunction rather than just treating symptoms.